443eb9/ExtendedColorSelector/README.md

 - Portable color selector.
 Open the selector at anywhere on canvas using shortcut.
 - `Shift` and `Alt` modifiers to shift slowly.
 - Out of gamut hinting.
-- Integrated with color management from Krita.
-Display the correct color under specific color profile.

 ## Known issues